Hyperventilation syndrome: Causes and treatment

 Hyperventilation syndrome is a respiratory disorder that involves breathing deeply or rapidly.
-It happen chronically or persistent episodes and associated with somatic or psychological symptoms lie anxiety.
-It is usually common to people with asthma.
+Generally, it happen chronically or persistent episodes and associated with somatic or psychological symptoms lie anxiety.
+In addition, it is usually common to people with asthma.

 Hyperventilation is also known as:

 Hyperventilation syndrome is alleged to be caused by a psychological factor and has no organic cause.
-Infections, heart attack, hypocapnia and blood loss are just some that can cause this illness.
+Generally, infections, heart attack, hypocapnia and blood loss are just some that can cause this illness.

 Common Causes of Hyperventilation

 Many factors can lead to hyperventilation.
-This may commonly results from anxiety, stress, panic or nervousness.
+Generally, this may commonly results from anxiety, stress, panic or nervousness.
 It’s frequently takes form of a panic attack.

 Other causes may include:

 - Bleeding drug overdose (aspirin overdose, for example)

 - Lung diseases, such as asthma or chronic obstructive pulmonary disease (COPD)